 When Jesus was going to Calvary, he told the weeping women not to weep for him, but for themselves and their children, because if they did these things in the green wood (which has life and doesn't burn easily), how much worse it would be in the dry wood (which is dead and burns very easily).
 Jesus used this symbol to talk not only of the horrible events the city of Jerusalem would see in their lifetime for rejecting him as Messiah, but especially about the horrible eternal punishments of hell for those who reject him.

-Mothers Day Sermons - Jesus wants to be a Mother
+Jesus Himself wants to be a Mother

 If that sounds heretical, it's not.
 It's how bad Jesus wanted to save the people from making this terrible decision as they were rejecting him.
 Before his death, Jesus predicted the destruction of Jerusalem and the temple, because the majority of the people would not follow the warnings of Jesus.